Jaic1/xv6-riscv-rust/README.md

 1. can only compile on target triple `riscv64gc-unknown-none-elf`,
 refer *.cargo/config* for detail

-2. `cargo run` will write things below to the console in the end, which is expected.
+2. `cargo run` may write things below to the console in the end, which is expected.
 ```
 panickeadni at ckpead niatck 'e'd art 'rrusust_t_mamainin: :enu esd t_main: end of hart 0', src/rmain.rs:34:5
 nd of hart 2',o f src/rmain.rs:34:5